managarm/bootstrap-managarm/README.md

 ### Creating Docker image and container

-This step is not needed if you don't want to use a Docker container, if so skip to the next paragraph.
+*Note: this step is not needed if you don't want to use a Docker container, if so skip to the next paragraph.*

 1. Install Docker (duh) and make sure it is working properly by running `docker run hello-world` and making sure the output shows: